Skip to main content

 • Chimneys – Rough-cast rendered brick chimneys with decorative corbelled coping and original pots.
 Extensive cracking to render and mouldings, partial loss of chimney pots.
 Chimney to right-hand side appears to lean outward at gable.

-• Roof – Pitched natural slate with rolled ridge.
-Roof appears to have been tarred over perhaps in an attempt to prevent water ingress, otherwise reasonable condition.
+• Roof- Pitched natural slate with rolled ridge.
+Roof appears to have been tarred over, perhaps in an attempt to prevent water ingress, otherwise reasonable condition.

 • Rainwater goods – Painted moulded cast-iron gutters rest on corbelled eaves.
-Some vegetation growth, corrosion evident at joints otherwise reasonable condition.
+Some vegetation growth, corrosion evident at joints, otherwise reasonable condition.

 • Render – Painted block-marked lime-render.
 Poor decorative order.
 Extensive staining and cracking of plasterwork.

-• Dressings – Raised quoins in poor decorative order otherwise in reasonable condition.
+• Dressings – Raised quoins in poor decorative order but otherwise reasonable condition.
 Moulded sill courses at first and second floor level and below corbelled eaves.
 Painted moulded architraves to first and second floor windows, those to first floor have keystone detail, all in reasonable condition.

 • Windows – Painted timber-framed one-over-one sliding sashes.
 Poor decorative order.
 Some minor repairs required otherwise in reasonable condition.